openSUSE/ap4rc/README_DOVECOT.md

 ## Preventing users from using roundcube password with IMAP

-When implementing, it is recommended for users to change their existing password for good measure.
+When implementing, it is recommended users change their existing password for good measure.

 Once you have verified the config is working correctly with both existing and application specific passwords and have rolled out application specific passwords to any existing users,